burdell/scorekeepr/README.md

 })
 ```

-You can also set the game info after intialization:
+You can also set the game info after initialization:

 ```ts
 import { Scorekeepr } from 'scorekeepr'